swkeever/skies.dev/content/learn-css/index.md

 ![Search results](search.png)

-Good.
 We will choose the first result from W3Schools.
 Here is their example:

 ![W3's example](w3example.png)